tigrouind/AITD-tools/README.md

 - Download *QuickBMS* and *alonedark.bms* (google for them).

-- Use *QuickBMS* to extract files from PAK files (they are located inside game folder) and copy the following files inside the LifeDISA executable folder :
+- Use *QuickBMS* to extract files from PAK files (they are located inside game folder) and copy the following files inside a new folder named LISTLIFE, located in same folder as the LifeDISA executable :
   - All files located in *LISTLIFE.PAK*
   - The first file located in *ENGLISH.PAK* (or *FRANCAIS.PAK*).
 Rename it as *ENGLISH.TXT*
-  - *OBJETS.ITD*
+  - *OBJETS.ITD* (from AITD folder directly)

 - Start LifeDISA executable.
 A file named *output.txt* will be created